How Can I Get the Best Return on My Money?

 If you’re looking for immediate access to your money, you’ll want to go with a demand deposit account like a Checking Account.
 With this type of account, deposited funds can be withdrawn at any time, without advanced notice.
 Because of its convenient “on demand” availability, these accounts typically pay little or no interest.

-Kish offers two different types of Checking Accounts—Expect More Checking and Easy Checking.
+Kish offers three different types of Checking Accounts—Expect More Checking, Easy Checking, and Green Checking.
 To see which option is the best fit for you, give us a call or stop by any Kish location.
 You can also schedule an appointment online to meet with one of our banking specialists.

 Interest yields differ for short-term vs. long-term savings.